AckeeCZ/ios-cookbook/BestPractices.md

 The only recommended version of Apple tools like Xcode is the lastest available in the [App Store](https://itunes.apple.com/us/app/xcode/id497799835).

-### Project structure

-We have recommended [project architecture]() however sometimes you will need to change it or not following it for some reason.
-Thats fine if you can say thats really necessary.
-Try to keep it consistent.

 ### Project architecture

 We use MVVM for our projects so we encourage to use this pattern everywhere unless you find it really heavy clumsy for your case (i.e some table/collection cell)